redelivre/redelivre/src/wp-content/plugins/sharepress/readme.txt

 = I'm having trouble.
 Where can I get support? =

-Documentation and support sfor SharePress are available [here](http://fatpanda.zendesk.com).
+Documentation and support for SharePress are available [here](http://fatpanda.zendesk.com).

 E-mail based tech support is available to Pro customers.
 All you have to do is [buy a key](https://getsharepress.com/?utm_source=wordpress.org&utm_medium=app-store&utm_campaign=get-support).

 == Changelog ==

+= 2.2.18 =
+* Take advantage of new, larger image sizes in Facebook posts

+= 2.2.17 =
+* Fix bug where scheduled/delayed posts would fail.

+= 2.2.16 =
+* Version bump to fix bug in deployment script

+= 2.2.15 =
+* Change: Strip html tags out of og:title

+= 2.2.14 =
+* Fixed: No more unintentional posting of pages and custom post types!
+* Change: Compatible with WordPress 3.6

 = 2.2.13 =
 * Change: Tweak documentation formatting.